Thomas de Grey, 6th Baron Walsingham: Grouse shooting

 On 30 August 1888, Walsingham had a remarkable day shooting on Blubberhouses Moor, Yorkshire, when he killed 1,070 grouse.
 The day started at 05:12 with the first of twenty drives, assisted by two teams of forty beaters, two loaders and four guns.
 During the sixteenth drive he shot 94 grouse in 21 minutes; a killing rate of one every 13 seconds.
 The last drive finished at 18:45, and he shot 14 on the walk home.

 Cricket

-Walsingham was a first-class cricketer from 1862 to 1866.
+Walsingham was a cricketer from 1862 to 1866.
 Recorded on scorecards as T de Grey, he played in 15 matches, totalling 380 runs with a highest score of 62 and holding 9 catches.
 He was mainly associated with Marylebone Cricket Club (MCC) and Cambridge University, also representing the Gentlemen in a Gentlemen v Players match in 1863, and played for I Zingari at Sandringham on 17–18 July 1866 (at which the Prince of Wales opened for the team).